TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/UserManagement/GroupPermissions/Index.rst

 the group may exert their rights over.

 We will cover only mounts here.
-Detailed information about workspaces can be found in the :ref:`related extension manual <workspaces:start>`.
+Detailed information about workspaces can be found in the :doc:`related extension manual <workspaces:Index>`.

 .. _db-mounts: